dfttoolkit package¶

 omega2 (np.array) – Direct eigenvalues as squared angular frequencies instead of inverse wavelengths.

-eigenvectors (np.array) – List of numpy arrays, where each array is a normalized displacement for the corresponding eigenfrequency, such that new_coords = coords + displacement * amplitude..
+eigenvectors (np.array) – Mass weighted eigenvectors of the Hessian given as a list of numpy arrays, where each array is a normalized displacement for the corresponding eigenfrequency.

 - Parameters: